What is a Grand Jury?

-A majority of the time a prosecutor addressed the grand jurors by reciting the relevant facts of the case so that the grand jury can decide whether there is probable cause to indict the defendant.
+Most of the time, a prosecutor addresses grand jurors by reciting the relevant facts of the case so that the grand jury can decide whether there is probable cause to indict the defendant.
 Additionally, evidence can be presented through use of documents and testimony of witnesses.
 The accused may also be called to testify.
 Witnesses can be questioned by the prosecutor and grand jurors when called upon.

 Through use of subpoena, the grand jury may summon witnesses.
 This allows grand jurors to examine witnesses under oath.